ProxymanApp/atlantis/README.md

 ```

 - [Info.plist Example](https://github.com/ProxymanApp/atlantis/blob/main/Example/Atlantis-Example-App/Atlantis-Example-App/Info.plist)
+- Reason: Atlantis uses Bonjour Service to transfer the data on your iPhone -> Proxyman macOS.
+It runs locally on your local network.

 ### 3. Start debugging

 1. If you have only **ONE** macOS machine that opened Proxyman.
 Let's use the simple version: